Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 Simultaneously, today’s financial system relies upon a patchwork of intermediaries that spans banks, brokers, clearinghouses, custodians, exchanges, payment processors, and their networks to facilitate money movement, safekeeping, lending, credit, and other capital markets activity.
 The trust and reliance on this complex web of intermediaries imposes access limitations, efficiency huddles and added costs.
 A term described by the authors of the "Truth Machine" as the "Cryptoeconomy Ecosystem Friction".
 It is the congruence of these two competing needs which made a business opportunity for Coinbase.

 Coinbase founders' idea which seemed radical at the time, was to provide a key management service for customers anywhere, anytime, to easily and securely send and receive Bitcoin, the first crypto asset.
-He built a website and mobile applications as a trusted platform for accessing Bitcoin and the broader crypto economy by reducing the complexity of the industry through a simple and intuitive user experience.
-There was resistance from the blockchain developer community as they perceived Brain’s idea as a deviation from the core concepts of blockchain.
-This was almost a decade ago and today, many companies are trying to emulate what Coinbase which is leap years ahead of the competition!
-Traditional banks have specific operating hours (8am-5pm) whereas Coinbase is open 24/7 everywhere, an unfair competitive advantage.
+They built a website and mobile applications as a trusted platform for accessing Bitcoin and the broader crypto economy by reducing the complexity of the industry through a simple and intuitive user experience.
+There was resistance from the blockchain developer community as they perceived Coinbase' idea as a deviation from the core concepts of blockchain.
+This was almost a decade ago and today, many companies are trying to emulate what Coinbase did and is leap years ahead of the competition!

+Coinbase customers are retail users, institutions and ecosystem partners providing a safe, trusted, and easy-to-use platform to invest, store (digital wallet), spend, earn, and use crypto assets.
+Currently, the platform enables approximately 73 million retail users, 7,000 institutions, and 115,000 ecosystem partners in over 100 countries to participate in the cryptoeconomy.
+For its retail users, Coinbase offers a free primary financial account on an easy-to-use platform to invest, store, spend, earn, and use crypto assets.
+It also provides institutions with hedge funds, money managers, and corporations a one-stop shop for accessing crypto markets through advanced trading and custody technology, built on top of a robust security infrastructure.

+Coinbase offers a state of the art marketplace with a deep pool of liquidity for transacting in crypto assets.
+It also prides itself with providing developers, merchants, and asset issuers a platform with technology and services that enables them to build applications that leverage crypto protocols, actively participate in crypto networks, and securely accept cryptocurrencies as payment to ecosystem partners 24/7/12 everywhere while traditional financial institutions have specific operating hours, an unfair competitive advantage.

 In 2014, the company grew to one million users, acquiring the blockchain explorer service Blockr and the web bookmarking company Kippt.
 They also secured insurance covering the value of bitcoin stored on their servers, and launched the vault system to secure bitcoin storage.
 In addition, Coinbase Technologies include the following:
 ```
 ____________________________________________________________
 Coinbase – Core Platform